-Probably the first question to ask is how often data and applications are likely to move between clouds.
+Probably the question to ask is how often data and applications are likely to move between clouds.

 If public cloud is being used, for example, for data protection, then applications are unlikely to move around much and so data mobility isn’t a big factor.

 However, at the opposite end of the scale, where applications could run in any cloud at any time, then full flexibility is needed.

 Implementing data mobility is probably the biggest challenge in deploying multicloud applications.